labsyspharm/scimap/docs/tutorials/scimap-tutorial-cell-phenotyping.md

 ### Step 2: Rescale the data based on the identified gates using `sm.pp.rescale`

-Note that below we are passing a `manual_gates.csv` into the `gate` parameter.
+Note: Below we are passing a `manual_gates.csv` into the `gate` parameter.
 This contatins gates that were visually determined using the `sm.pl.gate_finder` function.
-For these markers the the function will scale the data in a way such that any cell that contains a value above the gate is considered positive and cells with expression below the gate is considered negative. <br>
+For the markers included in the `manual_gates.csv` file, the function will scale the data such that cells with expression greater than the gate will be considered as positive for that marker and cells with expression below the gate is considered negative. <br>

 For markers that are not included in the `manual_gates.csv` file, the function